griffio/griffio.github.io/_posts/2016-10-18-Six-Degrees-Of-Pair-Programming.md

 ```
 You may have encountered Agile Consultants, on billable engagement, intoning that Pair Programming is the "most important" aspect of the development cycle.

-**The working environment is** the most important aspect and sets up opportunities for Peer Programming be it co-located or remotely.
+**The working environment is** the most important aspect and sets up opportunities for Pair Programming be it co-located or remotely.

 If it's that important then what does a Pair Programming working environment actually look like and why don't they advocate for that as a prerequisite?